-Many texts in library science introduce categorization via cataloging rules, a set of highly prescriptive methods for assigning resources to categories that some describe and others satirize as "mark 'em and park 'em."
+Many texts in library science introduce categorization via cataloging rules, a set of highly prescriptive principles for assigning resources to categories.
 Many texts in computer science discuss the process of defining the categories needed to create, process, and store information in terms of programming language constructs: "here's how to define an abstract type, and here's the data type system."
 Machine learning and data science texts explain how categories are created through statistical analysis of the correlations among the values of features in a collection or dataset.
-We take a very different approach in this chapter, but all of these different perspectives will find their place in it.
+We take a very different approach in this chapter, but all of these different perspectives have a place in it.